 At some point he’d make the well-known joke about Wild Wayne having “a face for radio.”

-Since learning Adobe Audition 2 years ago, I’ve become the face behind the radio.
-I edit all of the podcasts for my agency’s clients.
-I remove background noise, bring up the volume to industry decibel standards, and smooth out the rough edges of your podcast.
+Since learning Adobe Audition 3 years ago, I’ve become the face behind the radio.
+I’ve helped clients launch their brand-new podcasts, working with them every step of the way to get the best possible audio and figure out hosting, distribution, music, and recurring audio assets.
+After the launch phase, I edit weekly episodes, removing background noise, bringing up the volume to industry decibel standards, and smoothing out the rough edges of your podcast.

 I know how to make you sound so professional people can’t help but subscribe to your podcast.